ember526/LC/README.md

 3. We need a handy data structure to store the number of solutions to the  solved subproblems.
 And we would need to look it up later.
 In this case, we only need constant storage for this purpose actually, since one subprolem only contributes to exactly two problems in all and it would become useless after 2 consequtive iterations.
 ### 88. Merge Sorted Array
 1. Fill the array from the back of nums1.
 Very interesting operations on the array.
+### 94.Binary Tree Inorder Traversal (iterative)
+1. Morris Traversal : a)Do as humans would do : always go to the most left leaf and push every node on the way into the todo stack. b)For every node that we visit, we clime on its right subtree and take the right node as the new root, then repeat the above actions.
 ### 125.Valid Palindrome
 1. Good helpers with strings : isalpha, isalnum and tolower.
 2. "Ignoring cases" means "a==A", rather than "there are no upper case letters".